Disponible con licencia de Location Referencing.

 Pipeline Referencing includes a suite of geoprocessing tools that support LRS data loading, processing, and transformations.
 These geoprocessing tools operate primarily against event feature classes.

 Pipeline Referencing Server extends the ArcGIS Server map service to provide linear referencing capability to your data as REST services.
 These capabilities include the following:

 - Detecting gaps, overlaps, and invalid measures on events

 For more information about services and developing for services, see the following:

 Pipeline Referencing provides quality control (QC) checks for event data and the Event Editor web app.
 This allows your organization to continuously improve data quality and refine its pipeline data assets.
-In addition to these QC tools, you can also use ArcGIS Data Reviewer for Desktop, which is a feature set that extends the ArcGIS platform to check for and manage data errors.
-Location Referencing Solutions for Desktop includes Data Reviewer.
+In addition to these QC tools, you can also use ArcGIS Data Reviewer Desktop, which is a feature set that extends the ArcGIS platform to check for and manage data errors.
+Location Referencing Desktop includes Data Reviewer.

 Location Referencing Desktop includes ArcGIS Workflow Manager (Classic), which can be used to coordinate data management in GIS and across business units to develop a standard, repeatable process for LRS data management in your organization.